-Early works on architectural decision modeling (such as [3]) stressed application-specific architectural knowledge, while in more recent works (such as [4]) also decision models for application-generic architectural knowledge have been proposed [8].
+Early works on architectural decision modelling (such as [32]) stressed application-specific architectural knowledge, while in more recent works (such as [37]) also decision models for application-generic architectural knowledge have been proposed [33].
 When integrating heterogeneous service platforms for supporting domain-specific software applications, decisions ranging from high-level architectural decisions to implementation-technology-dependent and application-dependent decisions must be tackled to specify the system's architecture.
-Motivated by these findings on multi-level decision-making, we investigated: What are the levels of decision making when designing an architecture for service-based platform integration?
+Motivated by these findings on multi-level decision-making, we investigated:

+What are the levels of decision making when designing an architecture for service-based platform integration?

 To address these two research questions, we conducted a series of three qualitatively-driven studies on architectural decision making.
-To identify patterns relevant for servicebased platform integration solutions, as well as their potential relationships and the relevant forces and consequences of applying the patterns, we performed a systematic literature review [9].
+To identify patterns relevant for service-based platform integration solutions, as well as their potential relationships and the relevant forces and consequences of applying the patterns, we performed a qualitative systematic literature review [24].
 We reviewed in depth 402 patterns from 11 pattern collections.
 The result was a candidate pattern language containing 29 patterns (plus 11 referenced patterns).
 From this pattern language we derived a pattern-based architectural decision model.
-Next, we interviewed platform experts [10, 11] to validate the architectural knowledge documented in the pattern language and the architectural decision model.
-Finally, we participated in an industry case study [10] on service-based platform integration in the context of a European research project to learn from the industry partners about the decision-making process.
+Next, we interviewed platform experts [27, 29] to validate the architectural knowledge documented in the pattern language and the architectural decision model.
+Finally, we participated in an industry case study [29] on service-based platform integration in the context of a European research project to learn from the industry partners about the decision-making process.

-By integrating the results of the three studies to answer the two research questions, we arrived at two major contributions: First, we documented a pattern language and a pattern-based architectural decision model for service-based platform integration [12], validated and refined through expert interviews and a case study.
-Second, the analysis of the decision-making process has led to a model identifying the levels and stages of architectural decision making in service-based platform integration.
+By integrating the results of the three studies to answer the two research questions, we arrived at two major contributions: First, we documented a pattern language and a pattern-based architectural decision model for service-based platform integration [25], validated and refined through expert interviews and a case study.
+Second, the analysis of the decision-making process has led to a model identifying the levels and the stages of architectural decision making in service-based platform integration.

 The remainder of this paper is structured as follows.
-In Section II, we introduce a motivating example for servicebased platform integration.
-Section III describes in detail the steps we followed in our multi-method empirical study, and Section IV presents the results of this qualitative study.
-In Sections V and VI we discuss the limitations of our approach and the learned lessons from our study respectively.
-Finally, we discuss the related work in Section VII and summarize our conclusions in Section VIII.
+In Section 2, we introduce a motivating example for service-based platform integration.
+Section 3 describes in detail the steps we followed in our multi-method empirical study, and Section 4 presents the results of this qualitative study.
+In Sections 5 and 6 we discuss the limitations of our approach and the learned lessons from our study respectively.
+Finally, we discuss the related work in Section 7 and summarize our conclusions in Section 8.